neo9/n9-node-routing/README.md

 - Cargo to group multiple small task into a bigger one, for example, multiple http calls
 - HttpCargoBuilder a simpler way to build a cargo to group HTTP calls
-- Validate configuration at startup and expose it on endpoint `/conf`
-  :warning: To hide passord, use the transformer like one of this usage
+- Validate configuration at startup and expose it on endpoint `/conf` ⚠️ To hide passord, use the transformer like one of this usage

   ```ts
   	@Allow()